-With the much awaited Google I/O already done, there are many Android fans and developers waiting to lay their hands on the next major upgrade – the latest Android M. However, as announced in the past, the developer preview is only available for the Nexus series, namely 5, 6, 9 and also the Nexus Player.
+With the much-awaited Google I/O already done, many Android fans and developers are waiting to lay their hands on the next major upgrade – the latest Android M. However, as announced in the past, the developer preview is only available for the Nexus series, namely 5, 6, 9 and also the Nexus Player.
 That does not, in any way whatsoever, imply that these are the only phones eligible for receiving the upgrade.
-Nevertheless, the owners of the above mentioned phones will be smiling, since they are the first ones to be able to try this on their devices.
-The final version of the latest Android M is set to be released in the second-last quarter of this year, i.e. 2015.
+Nevertheless, the owners of the above-mentioned phones will be smiling since they are the first ones to be able to try this on their devices.
+The final version of the latest Android M is set to be released in the second-last quarter of this year, i.e., 2015.

 Android phones have long suffered from, if I may, a drawback – battery power.
-This can be attributed to a number of reasons.
-With the increased dependency of cell phones, we tend to engage ourselves with them for longer than ever.
-Additionally, high-speed web surfing, camera usage, network detection, apps running in the background, are only a few reasons why batteries and charging are so frequently discussed among mobile phone users.
+This can be attributed to several reasons.
+With the increased dependency on cell phones, we tend to engage with them for longer than ever.
+Additionally, high-speed web surfing, camera usage, network detection, apps running in the background are only a few reasons why batteries and charging are so frequently discussed among mobile phone users.

 RELATED ARTICLES :